Show Posts

 1100, 1300, 1500, 1700, 1900, 2150, 2400, 2700, 3000, 3500

-This submod also adds elite versions of the medals for the "X-Com Files: Arsenal Additions" submod, as a separate submod.
-Therefore, if you do not play with "X-Com Files: Arsenal Additions", then simply do not activate the "XCFAA: Elite Commendations". submod.
+This submod also increases the number of medal levels for “X-Com Files: Arsenal Additions” as a separate submod.
+Therefore, if you do not play with "X-Com Files: Arsenal Additions", then simply do not activate the "XCFAA: Elite Commendations". sabmod.

 Requires: